pellcorp/k1-camera-hwaccel/README.md

-# K1 Camera with Hardware Acceleration
+# MJPG Streamer for Creality OS with optional input_syncframes for NV12 encoder on the Creality Camera

 Build Scripts to build `mjpg-streamer` with optional hardware acceleration (syncframe input plugin) on the K1/K1 Max